corentin-godefroy/server-dispatch/README.md

 # Server Dispatch

 This is a small workflow that uses the Pelican API to upload specific files to Minecraft or any other server via SFTP.
 All sensitive information is stored in GitHub Secrets.
-Once synchronization is complete, servers are automatically restarted.
+Once synchronization is complete, servers are automatically restarted via API.

 ## Server Secrets